s-gordon/TheWaywardBiochemist/_posts/2018-04-03-organising-complicated-bibtex-citation-lists-easily-with-bibtexformat-and-awk.markdown

 [biber](http://biblatex-biber.sourceforge.net/).
 While each have their strengths, no one solution catered to all of my needs.
-Enter [bibtexformat](https://github.com/yfpeng/pengyifan-bibtexformat), a neat cross-platform perl tool that allows for easy formatting of even very complicated bibtex libraries.
+Enter [bibtexformat](https://github.com/yfpeng/pengyifan-bibtexformat), a neat cross-platform perl tool that allows for easy formatting of even complicated bibtex libraries.

 ## bibtexformat